Thomas Luny

+Thomas Luny (1759 – 30 September 1837) was an English painter who specialised in marine art.

+Life

-Thomas Luny (1759–1837), born in Cornwall, probably at St Ewe, was an English artist and painter, mostly of seascapes and other marine-based works.
+Luny was born in Cornwall, probably at St Ewe, in 1759.
 At the age of eleven, Luny left Cornwall to live in London.
-There he became the apprentice of Francis Holman, a marine painter who would have a great and long lasting artistic influence on Luny: Luny remained until 1780 in Holman's London studio, which, was first situated in Broad Street, St. George's, and later relocated to Old Gravel Lane.
+There he became the apprentice of Francis Holman, a marine painter who would have a great and long lasting artistic influence on Luny.
+Luny remained until 1780 in Holman's London studio, which was first situated in Broad Street, St. George's, and later relocated to Old Gravel Lane.

 In September 1777, Luny left Holman's studio for a while, to journey to France.
 During this particular expedition, Luny almost certainly strayed from France itself; his first exhibited picture in London, seen at the Society of Artists that same year, was given the title A distant view of the island of Madeira and Porto Santo, suggesting that an engraving had inspired his choice of subject.
-Similarly, it is unlikely that Luny was on hand for the Battle of the Nile, 1798, and the bombardment of Algiers, 1816, both of which he illustrated with dramatic atmosphere and credible realism.
+Similarly, it is unlikely that Luny was on hand for the Battle of the Nile in 1798 and the bombardment of Algiers in 1816, both of which he illustrated with dramatic atmosphere and credible realism.